-5. KEY ISSUES THAT COULD IMPACT ETHICAL CONDUCT
+6. KEY ISSUES THAT COULD IMPACT ETHICAL CONDUCT

-5.1 Conflict of interest
+6.1 Conflict of interest

 In the interest of fairness, equity and transparency, Denel seeks to avoid actual and perceived inequities caused by conflict of interest or personal interest in all areas of its operations.
 Interests of Denel will take precedence over the personal interests of employees and Directors.
-To this end, Denel requires that:
+Therefore:

-- 5.1.1 Directors and employees must refrain from placing themselves in a position that could be or perceived to interfere with their objectivity in discharging their obligations to Denel. - 5.1.2 Conflicts of interest include the following: - Having a financial interest, or being closely related to someone with a financial interest, in one of Denel's suppliers, customers, sub-contractors or competitors (or potential suppliers, customers or sub-contractors). - Part-time employment in areas similar to those in which Denel is involved.
+- 6.1.1 Directors and employees must refrain from placing themselves in a position that could be or perceived to interfere with their objectivity in discharging their obligations to Denel. - 6.1.2 Conflicts of interest include the following: - Having a financial interest, or being closely related to someone with a financial interest, in one of Denel's suppliers, customers, sub-contractors or competitors (or potential suppliers, customers or sub-contractors). - Part-time employment in areas similar to those in which Denel is involved. - Employment of relatives or family connections for individuals on management to executive manager level.
+Employees involved in recruitment should recuse themselves from the interview process when their relatives apply for positions. - Accepting gifts of more than token nature from a supplier or a supplier's representative. - Soliciting loans from customers or suppliers other than those registered with the with the Financial Services Board. - Participation in any activity that might lead to disclosure of Denel's proprietary information.